 In this study, 332 patients have participated in two different age groups.
-The study was done following National Research Ethics Board number approval the registration with of "IR.SSU.MEDICINE.REC.1398.118" "15.04.1398".
+The study was done following National Research Ethics Board approval with the registration number of "IR.SSU.MEDICINE.REC.1398.118" at "15.04.1398".
 The patients' groups were set as 6-10 and over 18 years old.
 Three CBCT and 7 digital panoramic machines were assessed in the radiology departments.
 The information and technical specifications of the studied systems were summarized in table 1.
 Exposure factors for CBCT and panoramic methods, including tube-current exposure-time product (mAs) and tube voltage (kVp) were determined for the two